 Managing Director of The Work Company, Jerry Stokes said: “We’re delighted to have been successful in winning these two important contracts.
 We expect over 12,000 local people to benefit from the support that they will provide over the coming years, and that will have a real impact on their ability to gain employment and to stay in work.”

-Mark Hughes, Chief Executive of Economic Solutions said: “Tackling worklessness and raising the skill levels of unemployed people are key strands of the Greater Manchester Strategy which the Economic Solutions was set up to support.
+Mark Hughes, Chief Executive of Manchester Economic Solutions said: “Tackling worklessness and raising the skill levels of unemployed people are key strands of the Greater Manchester Strategy which Economic Solutions was set up to support.
 The issues that unemployed people face, and particularly those who are long term unemployed, are many and complex.
 These projects will bring together the extensive skills and expertise of a wide range of partners in Greater Manchester to address these needs in a coherent and comprehensive manner.”